inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 # LTRANS-Zlev : User Manual

+*C. Laurent, 2019*, v.0 (beta)

-The present manual consists in a guide detailing the options and setup instructions that are specific to the Zlev version.
-For this reason, the user should refer to the original v.2b publications and user guide for the options and setup instructions that are in common among the versions, and for details about the methods implemented.
-For further details on the methods implemented in the OilSpill module, the user should refer to the documents published for the OILTRANS model: [Berry et al., 2012](https://oar.marine.ie/handle/10793/837).
+The present manual consists of a guide detailing the options and setup instructions that are specific to the Zlev version of LTRANS.
+For this reason, the user should refer to the original v.2b publications and user guide for the options and setup instructions that are in common between the versions, and for details about the methods implemented.
+More details are given in section 1.1.
+Users of LTRANS with the OILTRANS oil spill module can find details on the methods implemented in the OilSpill module in the reference cited section 1.2.

-For any issue with LTRANS-Zlev, the users can contact Célia Laurent : **claurent@inogs.it** for assistance.

 Users should make reference to the following article relative to the present Zlev version:

-> Laurent, C. , Querin, S. Solidoro, C., Melaku Canu, D., "Modelling marine particle dynamics with LTRANS-Zlev: implementation and validation" (in preparation)
+> Laurent, C. , Querin, S. Solidoro, C., Melaku Canu, D., "Modelling marine particle dynamics with LTRANS-Zlev: implementation and validation" (under review)

+For any issue relative to the present version of the software, the users can write to : **claurent@inogs.it**

 ### 1. Materials of the original LTRANS code

 #### 1.1 The LTRANS v.2b version

-This user manual is a complement to the original user manual provided by the developers of the v.2b version, available at the address https://github.com/LTRANS/LTRANSv.2b/blob/master/LTRANSv2_UsersGuide_6Jan12.pdf.
+This user manual is an integration of the original user manual provided by the developers of the v.2b version, available at the address https://github.com/LTRANS/LTRANSv.2b/blob/master/LTRANSv2_UsersGuide_6Jan12.pdf.

-The original LTRANS v.2b web page is : http://northweb.hpl.umces.edu/LTRANS.htm, it contains the code and instructions as well as grids, hydrodynamic fields and input files to test the v.2b version on a ROMS sigma coordinates domain.
+The original LTRANS v.2b web page is: http://northweb.hpl.umces.edu/LTRANS.htm; it contains the code and instructions as well as grids, hydrodynamic fields and input files to test the v.2b version on a ROMS sigma coordinates domain.
 The LTRANS v.2b updated source code can be found in https://github.com/LTRANS/LTRANSv.2b .
-The materials provided by the LTRANS v.2b authors at these addresses provide instructions to install the netcdf and hdf5 external libraries as well as informations regarding two proprietary programs used by LTRANS that require particular permissions if employed for commercial use.
+The materials provided by the LTRANS v.2b authors at these addresses provide instructions to install the netcdf and hdf5 external libraries as well as information regarding two proprietary programs used by LTRANS that require particular permissions if employed for commercial use.

 - **Mersenne Twister random number generator**
 - **TSPACK: tension spline curve-fitting package**